 Talent placing dish in an incubator.

-The next day, treat the cells with senescence-inducing chemotherapy drug etoposide or ETO (E-T-O) or bleomycin or BLM (B-L-M) and incubate for 4 days to allow the onset of senescence [1-TXT].
+The next day, treat the cells with senescence-inducing agent of interest, for example, etoposide or ETO (E-T-O) or bleomycin or BLM (B-L-M).
+Then, incubate for 4 days to allow the onset of senescence [1-TXT].
 Examine the cells daily under a light microscope [2] for expected morphology changes [3].
 Authors: Please confirm that the pronunciation guide (red italics fonts) for ETO and BLM are correct?
 The three-letter codes aren't needed here, we can just state "Etoposide or Bleomycin".
 Many researchers will be familiar with those drug names.
 The three-letter codes are more helpful for brief abbreviation in data figures.

 Talent adding etoposide or bleomycin drug to the plate.
 TXT: Include one set treated with vehicle-only as control